An object that responds to remote command events.

 To respond to a particular event, register a handler with the appropriate MPRemoteCommand object.

-If you explicitly do not want to enable a given command, fetch the command object and set its enabled property to
+If you explicitly don’t want to enable a given command, fetch the command object and set its enabled property to

 false.
-Disabling a remote command lets the system know that it should not display any related UI for that command when your app is the Now Playing app.
+Disabling a remote command lets the system know that it shouldn’t display any related UI for that command when your app is the Now Playing app.

-Many subclasses are defined to handle specific kinds of commands.
+The framework defines many subclasses to handle specific kinds of commands.
 Sometimes, these subclasses let you specify other information related to the command.
 For example, feedback commands let you specify a localized string that describes the meaning of the feedback.
 When supporting a particular command, be sure to look up the specific class used to handle those events.